StarManTheGamer/poly-newdocs/docs/objects/static-classes/Tween.md

 # Tween

-{{ staticclass()}}
+{{ staticclass("Tween")}}

 :polytoria-Tween: Tween is a static class used for tweening properties of instances, such as Position, Rotation and Size.

 <div data-search-exclude markdown>
+!!! note "Overlapping Tweens"
-!!! note "Multiple tweens can be applied on the same object at the same time, but they must not be tweening the same property.
-Only the latest tween will override any other one being applied to the property."
+    Multiple tweens can be applied on the same object at the same time, but they must not be tweening the same property.
+Only the latest tween will override any other one being applied to the property.
 </div>

 ## Methods

-### TweenColor { method }
+### TweenColor(startValue;Color,endValue;Color,time;number,callPerStep;function,type;TweenType,callback;function) { method }

 Tweens a color between two specified values.